cathylaughlin/RPiVideoSync/README.md

 'sudo crontab -e' on both machines. the line you'll type in is:

-@reboot full/path/to/RPiVideoSync -m --ip=192.168.x.x --filename=test.mp4
+@reboot sleep 10;/full/path/to/RPiVideoSync -m --ip=192.168.x.x --filename=test.mp4

 OR

-@reboot full/path/to/RPiVideoSync -s --ip=192.168.y.y --filename=test.mp4
+@reboot sleep 10;/full/path/to/RPiVideoSync -s --ip=192.168.y.y --filename=test.mp4

 you can edit the json file (created in the same directory the first time you run it) to change settings / control how omxplayer starts, if you want (options include aspect mode & audio outputs)

-how it works: uses OSC to coordinate near-identical start times for two (identical) videos. re-syncs after every N playthroughs (you can set N to your desired number of playthroughs using the JSON file). for best results, put at least ~.5 seconds of black screen at the start and end of your video.
+how it works: uses OSC to coordinate near-identical start times for two (identical) videos. add to crontab as above and it'll work on powerup with no human interaction. for best results, put at least ~.5 seconds of black screen at the start and end of your video!